civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 To enable viewing metrics, add the Prometheus server as a data source for your Grafana workspace:

-1. In AWS console for your Grafana workspace, lick on the 'Data sources' tab
+1. In AWS console for your Grafana workspace, click on the 'Data sources' tab
 1. Click on the 'Configure in Grafana' link on the 'Amazon Managed Service for Prometheus' row
-1. Select the region where civiform is deployed
+1. Select the region where CiviForm is deployed
 1. Select the '[deployment name]-CiviForm_metrics' row
 1. Select 'add 1 data source'